Sterling inches lower after PMI index dips again

 "Going forward, the market is increasingly going to ask itself what is the level of sterling consistent with a sustainable current account path for the UK.
 This will be highly path-dependent and driven by Brexit negotiations in large part."

 Almost all analysts polled by Reuters believe the bank will cut rates by a quarter point from the current record low of 0.5 percent.
-A slim majority believe the BoE will hold off from announcing more quantitative easing for now, but many think that will be part of a stimulus package.
+A slim majority believe the BoE will hold off from announcing more quantitative easing (QE) for now, but many think that will be part of a stimulus package. ( reuters://realtime/verb=Open/url=cpurl://apps.cp./Apps/cb-polls?RIC=GBBOEI%3DECI ) (Editing by Kevin Liffey)